earlzylun/rvn_cms/README.md

 $rvn = new RVN('INSERT_KEY_HERE');
 ```

 * Also you will need the **cfg/settings.php** and make sure to update the site_url.
 By default it's set to http://localhost/rvn_cms/

+**Sample username and password is mentioned in the cfg/settings.php**

 * Make sure to update the RewriteBase of the **.htaccess** file with the site_url above, your RewriteBase is */rvn_cms/*.
 It must be pointed to subfolder where your site is.
 More info about [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html)